 If you’re using UV resin, cure this as your first layer then fill the mould with more resin and any colours and additions.
 Sometimes we leave the resin completely clear and when the piece is cured we add a coloured core or background.
 You can add colour and shimmer, glitter, precious metal leaf, mica and even natural colourants like beetroot powder (although these tend to fade quickly in the sun).
 You will find your own style and clients will choose you because they like your work.

-Other Media to Make Lock of Hair Jewellery With
+Other Media to Make Umbilical Cord Jewellery With

 I have more tutorials and blogs planned for the future including umbilical cord and placenta jewellery, how to make *trigger* baby loss keepsakes, metal clay jewellery and silversmithing.
 Also some blogs on being clean, parenthood, veganism, charity work, travelling and various other interests.
 Most of my blogs are written in notes on my phone when I don’t have internet access (the school gates, the car) or when I’m nursing our son Bastian and I love the chance to share my creativity even more.